 Sometimes it can be tricky to condense your project intentions in one or two sentences, but don’t worry, you'll have many more opportunities throughout your creative brief to clarify your thoughts, wishes, and ideas.
-For now, focus on well-written goals and objectives so your design team has the resources to kick-off your project.
+For now, focus on well-written goals and objectives so your creative team has the resources to kick off your project.

 Finding your audience can be difficult.
 Think about your product and what services it fulfills.
 It is crucial to identify the pain that your product alleviates and then think about who specifically has those pains.
 For example, if you’ve learned that most affordable backpacking tents are too heavy, and you start a company to sell economical and light-weight tents, then your next step is to discover who is having this same problem.
 In this instance, it’s probably other backpackers.

-Also keep in mind that your target group will likely have similar traits and characteristics, such as age, gender, location etc. These little details to describe your potential customers will better help your creative team make informed decisions throughout the project development.
+Also keep in mind that your target group will likely have similar traits and characteristics, such as age, gender, location, etc. Using audience segmentation to describe your potential customers will better help your creative team make informed decisions throughout the project development.

 Consider these questions:

-- What is the pain you are trying to solve?
+- What is the problem you are trying to solve?
 Who has these pains?